-Step 1: Return to the activity when groups have prepared.
+Step 1: Return to the activity when groups have had time to prepare.
 Playing the role of local meeting chairperson, convene a meeting, introduce the groups represented, and invite each group in role to present their perspectives and proposals.
-Acting as chairperson facilitates a discussion around the development of the local action plan.
+Acting in role as chairperson facilitate a discussion around the development of the local action plan.
 (30 minutes)